Skip Nav Destination

 EISBN: 978-1-62708-251-8

-... for making steel: the electric arc furnace and the basic oxygen furnace.
+... steel: the electric arc furnace and the basic oxygen furnace.
 It also provides information on the classification and specifications for various steels, namely, plain carbon steels, low-carbon steels, medium-carbon plain carbon steels, and high-carbon plain carbon steels.
 The chapter concludes...

 Abstract